A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type

 \section{Abstract}

-Given a compact K\"ahler manifold with no non-trivial holomorphic vector field, assume it admits a constant scalar curvature K\"ahler metric.
-Fix finitely many points, we show the existence of constant scalar curvature K\"ahler metrics of Poincar\'e type on the complement of these points in the compact manifold.
+We consider a compact K\"ahler manifold admitting a constant scalar curvature K\"ahler metric and with no nontrivial holomorphic vector fields.
+After blowing up the manifold at finitely many points, we prove the existence of constant scalar curvature K\"ahler metrics on the complement of the exceptional divisors, with Poincar\'e-type singularities along them.